MOHDKAIF-99/Duel-Arena/README.md

 # Duel-Arena
-Raw ,Papaer , Scissor game on your pc or mobile now .
+Raw ,Paper  , Scissor game on your pc or mobile now .